wellingguzman/wellingguzman.com/public/about.md

-Howdy, Partner, My name is Welling Guzman as you have probably know, I am a Software & Web Engineer from the Dominican Republic, passionate about building software, make it better and reinventing the wheel.
+Howdy, Partner, My name is Welling Guzman as you may probably know.
+I am a Software & Web Engineer from the Dominican Republic, passionate about building software, make it better and reinventing the wheel.

 ![](/images/me.jpg?nocache)